MachinisteWeb/node-atlas/README.en.md

 In order to intercept DOM before it was sent, you could use common controller for all the website page and/or also a specific controller per page.

-`changeDom(params, next)` is a function to `exports` and provide :
+`changeDom(next, locals, request, response)` is a function to `exports` and provide :

 - `NA` object as `this`.
-- An object `params` in first parameter with
-   - the `params.dom` string that contains the response,
-   - the `params.variations` object that contains all JSON vars,
-   - the `params.request` do for this page and
-   - the `params.response` will be sent
-- A callback function `next(dom)` in second parameter which accept the first updated string parameter `params.dom`.
+- A callback function `next([$])` in first parameter which accept an optional first updated `$` parameter used to manipulate the Virtual DOM.
+- An object `locals` in second parameter with the `locals.dom` string that contains the response or the `locals.virtualDom()` function creating the Virtual DOM.
+- The `response` object in third parameter for this page.
+- The `request` object in fourth parameter for this page.

 This is an example using the two hooks, the common in first and after the specific: